This report makes the case for innovation in the jobs market, to help more people into sustainable work.

 - Link individuals to work – through organisations such as Women Like Us, which works with employers to design part-time jobs using the skills of women returning to work after maternity leave.

 Few areas are in greater need of innovation.
 Unemployment remains high, particularly for young people, having a huge impact both on the economy and the wellbeing of millions of people.

-Insecure employment can mean individuals regularly moving between work and benefits.
-To date a set of policy approaches have focused on supporting individuals into work through supply-side labour market programmes, but these have been effective only in part and have reached a point of diminishing returns.
-It is clearly not enough to rely on the work programme as the sole source of innovation in this field.
+To date, policy approaches have focused on the ‘supply side’ of the problem, and supporting people back into work.
+But these have only been partly effective and have reached a point of diminishing returns.
+It is clearly not enough to rely on the Work Programme as the sole source of innovation in this field.